-- Improvements to sustainable urban drainage systems green landscaping, integrated flood management, and grass drains, for example; - Upgrading or standardising of water treatment; - Better monitoring of infrastructure; - Better monitoring of regulations and standards; - Improved enforcement of regulations; and - Special measures during high precipitation seasons.
+- Improvements to drainage systems; - Upgrading or standardizing of water treatment; - Better monitoring; and - Special measures during high precipitation seasons.

 Adaptation interventions in water will require a combination of good practice and longer-term measures to address specific climate change drive impacts on the resources.